schelv/rabbitmq-website/site/oauth2-examples-azure.md

 # Use Azure Active Directory (Azure AD) as OAuth 2.0 server

-Let's test the following 3 OAuth flows:
+Demonstrate how to authenticate using OAuth 2.0 protocol and Azure Active Directory as Authorization Server using the following flows:

 * Access management UI via a browser :ballot_box_with_check:
 * Access management rest api :construction: